james-jw/xqpm/README.md

 Simple Ant like dependency managament script for populating service directories from remote repositories using purely xquery.

 ## How it works
-A local sources file generally found `~/.xqpm.xml`, which is created during the install.
-This file outlines the directory structure for future installs.
+A local sources file found at `~/.xqpm.xml` will be created during the install.
+It outlines the directory structure for future installs.
 Take a look to see how it works!

 Custom paths can be defined as necessary; however, the default 7 or so paths provided should remain.
-Although they can be altered to match your system, they should remain defined for use with generic xqpm packages published on github.
+Although they can be altered to match your system, their name should remain defined for use with generic xqpm packages published on github.

 If a package uses a path not defined, it can define the path in its own xqpm parameters.
 Here is an example of what the default ``.xqpm.xml`` configuration file will contain: